mhadam/snowplow.wiki-fork/technical-documentation/1a-trackers/android-tracker/Android-Tracker.md

 [Back to top](#top)

 <a name="set-user-agent" />

 ### 3.1.8 `setUseragent`

-This method lets you pass a useragent in to Snowplow:
+This method lets you pass a useragent into Snowplow:

 ```java
 setUseragent(String useragent)